tfairch2/Course-Common-Files/Program-Ideas/By Topic.md

 ## For Loops

+For-loops are good for iterating through arrays, counting numbers, or even doing something in a grid format.

 * Cards - Use nested for-loops to generate a deck of standard playing cards. (+Arrays)
+* Calendar - Generate months, weeks, and days of a year.
+* Averages - Use a for-loop to average together some data.

 ## Arrays

+* RPG Battle - Create an array of HPs for each player, and you have to choose who to attack.
+NPCs randomly choose the index of the player to attack on their turn.

 ## Strings